lcmd-epfl/cibo/README.md

 - **Content**: Space for experimental or outdated items.

-### SI
-Contains all experiments that are shown in the SI of the paper.

 ### `1_greedy_fix_costs`
 - **Description**: Implements the Greedy algorithm with fixed sample costs.